php-mock/php-mock-phpunit/README.md

   In most cases you can ignore this restriction.
 But if you happen to run into this issue you can call [`PHPMock::defineFunctionMock()`](http://php-mock.github.io/php-mock-phpunit/api/class-phpmock.phpunit.PHPMock.html#_defineFunctionMock) before that first call (e.g. with `@beforeClass`).
   This would define a side effectless namespaced function.
+Another effective approach is running your test in an isolated process (e.g. with `@runInSeparateProcess`).

 # License and authors